Amirmasoud-R/Purpl3-OS/README.md

 ## History

-Purpl3 OS Linux development started in late 2023 after spending some time at the Islamic Azad University Karaj Branch computer laboratory, I have noticed that the students and my mentor Dr. Harifi were having serious problems with the computers due to the extremally outdate hardware even Ubuntu 16.04 was not working properly.
+Purpl3 OS Linux development started in Q2 2023 after spending some time at the Islamic Azad University Karaj Branch computer laboratory, I have noticed that the students and my mentor Dr. Harifi were having serious problems with the computers due to the extremally outdate hardware even Ubuntu 16.04 was not working properly.
 I suggested the idea of developing a distro from scratch as my final project to Dr. Harifi, They agreed but insisted on having the core of Ubuntu so I decided to modify the core of Ubuntu 20.04 LTS and make it as optimized as possible even for the lowest spec systems with modern interface at the same time.
-The development of Purpl3 OS finished in the early 2024 and immediately I upgraded all of the computers in the lab with Purpl3 OS, thus finally solving the lab problems once and for all.
+The development of Purpl3 OS finished in the Q3 2023 and immediately I upgraded all of the computers in the lab with Purpl3 OS, thus finally solving the lab problems once and for all.

+Purpl3 OS was chosen as the best project for the Fall semester of 2023 at Islamic Azad University Karaj Branch.

+I was also awarded a certifiaction of apperication for upgrading and improving the lab computers at October of 2023.

 ## Editions